nus-cs2113-AY1920S2/tp/docs/README.md

 # WhenFree

-WhenFree is a friendly chatbot that helps you find common free time among you and your friends, using just the NUSMODS links to your school timetable.
+WhenFree is a friendly scheduler chatbot that helps you find common free time among you and your friends, using just the NUSMODS links to your school timetable.

 Useful links:
 * [User Guide](UserGuide.md)